 Category Archives: WEST PAC 1964

-Transferring with the USS Catamount (LSD-17) during rough seas during Operation Backpack, March 1964
+Refueling exercise with the USS Catamount (LSD-17) during rough seas, February 15 1964

-Steve Straka (MM2, “A” Division, 1962-1965) provided these photographs from his personal collection, taken while he was aboard the Calvert.
-Thanks also go to Wasey Broussard for providing the name of the Catamount and correction that this encounter at sea was not likely a refueling, but instead likely a transfer drill.
+Steve Straka (MM2, “A” Division, 1962-1965) provided these photographs from his personal collection, which he took while aboard the Calvert.
+Thanks also go to Wasey Broussard for providing the name of the Catamount.
 Thanks to other contributors’ comments below, helping to set additional details for these photographs.

 Click on a picture to open a full resolution copy in a new window.